FAMILY MEDICATION TRACKER

 A typical family of four might have 20–30 medicines at home — a mix of prescriptions, OTC remedies, children’s formulations, vitamins, and first-aid supplies.
 Keeping track of all of this in your head is unrealistic.

-The most vulnerable family members — young children and elderly relatives — are the ones most at risk from medication errors.
+The most vulnerable family members — young children and older relatives — are the ones most at risk from medication errors.
 A shared tracker ensures that:

-• Children’s medicines are clearly separated and labelled (pediatric classification).
+• Children’s medicines are clearly separated and labelled (paediatric classification).

-• Elderly parents’ medicines are visible to caregivers, even remotely.
+• Older parents’ medicines are visible to caregivers, even remotely.

 • Dosage information is always accessible, not locked in one person’s memory.